garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 12V / 24V --> Buck Converter --> 5.75V |--> Precision LDO --> 5V
                                        |--> Precision LDO --> 3.3V

 To get the most out of the ADS1220 ADC a very low noise 5V reference is required.
 Typical LDOs are good for this but there is a more specialized class of LDO for measurment applications like this 24bit ADC.
 Thats what I am using here.
 These LDOs are voltage spcific so no external tuning resistors are required.
-They also have built-in reverse voltage protection so the debug port can power the board without the need for extra parts.
+They also have built-in reverse voltage protection so the debug port can power the board without the need for extra protection diodes.

 #### LDO Selection